kaevdokimov/fast-track/README.EN.md

 ### Connecting Akismet antispam

 1. Register a free account on [akismet.com](https://akismet.com/) and get an Akismet API key
 2. Save the Akismet API key in the Symfony confidential data store by running the command `docker-compose exec php symfony console secrets:set AKISMET_KEY`, where AKISMET_KEY is the name of the key, the command will ask for the value of the key

 ### Webmailer

 1. To test sending and receiving mail, the mailer service is used, launched via docker-compose
 2. Default address http://localhost:8025

+### Setting up notifications in Telegram

+1. Register a new bot via https://t.me/BotFather, get a Telegram TOKEN
+2. Add the bot to the group/chat
+3. Get the CHAT_ID using the query `https://api.telegram.org/bot<TOKEN>/getUpdates`
+4. Configure `TELEGRAM_DSN=telegram://TOKEN@default?channel=CHAT_ID`
+5. Save the TELEGRAM_DSN key to the Symfony confidential data store by running the command `docker-compose exec php symfony console secrets:set TELEGRAM_DSN`